Bible numerology overview

 Implies God's perfect order (10 + 9).
 Eve was mentioned 19 times in the Bible and the house of Israel had 19 kings before the Northern Kingdom was taken.

 The number 20 may imply a period of waiting.
-Jacob had to wait 20 years to marry, in Genesis 31:38:
+Jacob had to wait 20 years to marry, in Genesis 31:38 KJV:

 The number 25 implies doubled grace.
-In Ezekiel's vision for the future temple (Ezekiel 40:1):
+In Ezekiel's vision for the future temple (Ezekiel 40:1 KJV):

-In the twenty-fifth year of our exile, at the beginning of the year, on the tenth of the month, in the fourteenth year after the fall of the city—on that very day the hand of the Lord was on me and he took me there.
+In the five and twentieth year of our captivity, in the beginning of the year, in the tenth day of the month, in the fourteenth year after that the city was smitten, in the selfsame day the hand of the Lord was upon me, and brought me thither.

 This is the number of a person's calling.
 Jesus started his 3 1/2 year ministry around the age of 30.

 The number 40 represents trials.
-In the story of Noah in Genesis 7:12 NIV:
+In the story of Noah in Genesis 7:12 KJV:

 With Moses, God punished the Israelites for 40 years to wonder the wilderness.

-Jesus Christ was tested in the wilderness for forty days and forty nights in Matthews 4:1-3 NIV:
+Jesus Christ was tested in the wilderness for forty days and forty nights in Matthew 4:1-3 KJV:

 The number 42 is linked to the antichrist.
-In Revelation 13:4 NIV:
+In Revelation 13:4-5 KJV

 The number 50 symbolizes celebration and joy.
-Jubilee came on the 50th year, as seen in Leviticus 25:10 NIV:
+Jubilee came on the 50th year, as seen in Leviticus 25:10 KJV:

 The number 70 symbolizes leadership and judgment.
-In Exodus 24:1 NIV:
+In Exodus 24:1 KJV:

 The number 120 implies a a time of waiting.
-For example, God gave humanity 120 years to repent for their evil (Genesis 6:1-3 NIV):
+For example, God gave humanity 120 years to repent for their evil (Genesis 6:1-3 KJV):

 This may imply an overflow of God's blessing.
-In John 21:11 NIV:
+In John 21:11 KJV:

 This number symbolizes the antichrist and the kingdoms that oppose God.
-In Revelation 13:18 NIV:
+In Revelation 13:18 KJV:

-This calls for wisdom.
-Let the person who has insight calculate the number of the beast, for it is the number of a man.
-That number is 666.
+Here is wisdom.
+Let him that hath understanding count the number of the beast: for it is the number of a man; and his number is Six hundred threescore and six.

 The number 1000 symbolizes a conclusion of a period.
 For example, Jesus will return to establish a 1000 reign on earth after which Satan will launch one last rebellion against God.

-Then I heard the number of those who were sealed: 144,000 from all the tribes of Israel.
+And I heard the number of them which were sealed: and there were sealed an hundred and forty and four thousand of all the tribes of the children of Israel.

 The Holy Bible has symbolic meanings for many different numbers.
 Now that you have an indepth understanding of what numbers mean in the Bible, use this new ability to reflect on verses during your Bible study.
 May this skill bring new eyes to your Bible reading.